CefasRepRes/flowcytometertool/readme.md

 There are a few python tools here in various states.
 This repository resembles an attempt to put them in one place, anticipating that we will be using a random forest model to classify the flow cytometer data being generated on the RV cefas endeavour.
 It is developed around a handful of labelled flow cytometer files held in https://citprodflowcytosa.blob.core.windows.net/public/exampledata/ but you could export your own data from cytoclus software and put them in flowcytometertools/exampledata/.
 To do this in cytoclus, first select your file, with sets defined, under "Database" click Exports and check the box for CYZ file (for set)
 This was developed on windows but a github actions workflow tests whether the `Download & Train` tab will work on a linux machine.
 Ideally any users should be familiar with python because in all likelihood something will break.

-Acknowledgements to:
-Lucinda Lanoy for her masters work in custom_functions_for_python.py https://github.com/CefasRepRes/lucinda-flow-cytometry on model training.
-Sebastien Galvagno, Eric Payne and Rob Blackwell for their parts played in cyz2json (flowcytometertool uses https://github.com/OBAMANEXT/cyz2json/releases/tag/v0.0.5)
-OBAMA-NEXT Data labellers Veronique, Lumi, Zeline, Lotty and Clementine.

 ## Download